bareos/bareos/docs/manuals/en/new_main_reference/source/Appendix/Debugging.rst

    -d nnn
       debug level

-   See section :ref:`daemon command line options <daemon-command-line-options>` for a detailed list of options.
+   See section :ref:`daemon command line options <section-daemon-command-line-options>` for a detailed list of options.

 #.
 At this point, Bareos will be fully operational.